Fundamental Rights of India

 Article 24 – Prohibition of Child Labour

-“No child below the age of 14 years shall be employed in any factory, mine, or hazardous employment.”
+Article 24 states that no child below 14 years shall be employed in factories, mines, or any hazardous work.

 • Education